essquall/essquall/README.md

 Hey!👋

 I`m backend developer.
-I have experience with Java more than a year.I like learning new technologies and putting them into projects.
+I have experience with Java more than a year.
+I like learning new technologies and putting them into projects.
 It’s important to me that my work is of practical use.
 Created my own search engine.

 ---